 Looking for a special memento from North Shore?
 You’re bound to find something unique from the boutiques, surf shops, and souvenir stands dotted along Kamehameha Highway.
 Pick up souvenirs from the Aloha General Store, a retro t-shirt from Matsumoto’s General Store, or essential oils from Polynesian Treasures.

 There are a few ways to reach the North Shore, and because of occasional heavy traffic due to tourism, public transportation is a viable option.
-We recommend you check out tours or car rental accommodations with Pleasant Holidays, located on the second floor of Aston Waikiki Beach Hotel.
+We recommend you check out tours or car rental accommodations with Pleasant Holidays, located on the third floor of Aston Waikiki Beach Hotel.
 You can reach them at AstonWaikikiBeach-Concierge@pleasant.net

-Bus - Oahu’s public transportation reaches the North Shore, and takes 1.5-2 hours.
+The Bus - Oahu’s public transportation reaches the North Shore, and takes 1.5-2 hours.

 The #52 bus departs Ala Moana Center and travels through the center of the island, ending in Haleiwa.
 It takes approximately 1.5 hours to travel from Ala Moana Center to Haleiwa.